Oluwafemi G Oluwole

 Genomics Scientist (Molecular & Computational)

-- Femi Oluwole is a geneticist and pharmacologist with broad interests in genomics, drug discovery and drug safety.
-He has a keen interest in experimental, clinical, and epidemiological research of emerging brain-associated disorders.
-He is making differences by detecting mutations in cohort studies, measuring gene functions, mapping biological pathways, and utilizing discoveries from multiple disciplines to underpin human phenotype ontologies.
-He has published up to 25 scientific papers, presented at scientific conferences and won awards.
-He is a Staff at the University of Oxford, UK, and a Visiting Scholar at the Institute of Infectious Disease and Molecular Medicine (IDM) University of Cape Town, South Africa; And Institutes of Primate Research, Nairobi, Kenya.
-Femi trained in Africa under the supervision of Profs S. Umukoro, S. Bardien, H. Kuivaniemi, and G. Tromp.
+• Femi Oluwole has broad interests in genomics and drug discovery.
+He has a keen interest in experimental, clinical, computational, and epidemiological studies of emerging brain-associated disorders.
+He is making a difference by detecting mutations in cohort studies, measuring gene functions, mapping biological pathways, and utilizing discoveries from multiple disciplines to underpin human phenotype ontologies.
+Some of his major findings have been published in scientific journals.
+Presently, he has up to 25 scientific papers.
+Likewise, he has presented some of his works at various scientific conferences and won awards.
+He is a staff in the University of Oxford, and a visiting research fellow to the Institute of Infectious Disease and Molecular Medicine (IDM) University of Cape Town, South Africa; And Institute of Primate Research, Nairobi, Kenya.
+Femi had his early training in Africa under the supervision of Profs S. Umukoro, S. Bardien, H. Kuivaniemi, and G. Tromp.
 He has then co-supervised up to six students to graduation.
 Between 2019 - 2022, he established his career in the field of genomics while working in Prof A. Wonkam's lab at the University of Cape Town, South Africa.
-Of note, he is currently a National Research Foundation Y-rated researcher, and an Editor for Open Medicine De gruyter Journal.
+Of note, in 2022 he won the National Research Foundation Y-rated researcher award, and the African Academy of Science Affliate Award (2022 - 2026).
+He is a Scientific Editor for Open Medicine De gruyter Journal.
 In addition, Femi has held various administrative positions with outstanding records of service including establishing a non-governmental organization (Absolute Cedars) that promotes technological and human capacity development in marginalized communities.
-Presently, Femi is leading the effort to investigate the molecular medicine of movement disorders and neuropathic pain in Prof Jenny Taylor's Research Group.
+Femi is investigating the genetics of Parkinson's disease in Prof Jenny Taylor's Research Group.

 Postdoctoral Scientist